Khajag Barsamian

-Khajag Barsamian (Խաժակ Արքեպիսկոպոս Պարսամեան; born July 4, 1951) is an Armenian religious figure.
-He is the Pontifical Legate of the Western Europe and Representative of the Armenian Church to the Holy See.
-Formerly, he was the Primate of Diocese of Armenian Church of America (Eastern).
+Khajag Barsamian (Խաժակ Արքեպիսկոպոս Պարսամեան; born July 4, 1951) is an Armenian Orthodox Archbishop who has served as the pontifical legate of Western Europe and representative of the Armenian Apostolic Church to the Holy See since 2018.
+He was previously the Armenian Primate of America (Eastern) from 1990 to 2018.

 Early life

 Barsamian was born in Arapkir, Turkey on July 4, 1951.
 At age 13, he began his religious studies at the Holy Cross Armenian Seminary in Istanbul.
 Encouraged by Archbishop Shnork Kaloustian (the late Armenian Patriarch of Constantinople), he went to Jerusalem to study at the Seminary of the St. James Armenian Patriarchate from 1967 to 1971.
 He was ordained a celibate priest in 1971 and achieved the ecclesiastical degree of vartabed two years later.

 His later educational pursuits led him throughout the United States and Europe: to New York's General Theological Seminary, St. John's University in Minneapolis, the Gregorian University in Rome, and Oxford's Oriental Institute.
 He has lectured in the United States, Italy, England, Germany, Jerusalem and Armenia, and has conducted research at the Manuscript Library of Yerevan, the Mekhitarist Institute of Venice and the Manuscript Library at the Patriarchate of Jerusalem.
 His publications have appeared in various educational and scholarly journals.
 In October 1991, General Theological Seminary awarded him an Honorary Doctor of Divinity Degree.